Last updated August 2023. Inspired by Wes Bos.

 On my iPhone

 • Castro for podcasts.
-The inbox-centric workflow is genius.
+Has a genius inbox-centric workflow that no one else comes near.

 • Spark for email.
 Love how I can set different swipes to quickly move or snooze emails, and how I can swipe between different signatures (e.g. different languages and formality).